Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

 where all the morphisms are the canonical restrictions.
 Then we have $\ker(\Phi) \subset \ker(J)$. \end{lem} \begin{proof} Note that each cohomology group admits the $\Q$-mixed Hodge structures and all the morphisms respect those structures.
 By taking the associated graded pieces of the weight filtration, $\Gr^W_s(-)$, we have the following commutative diagram

 We will show that $\ker(\Gr^W_s(\Phi)) \subset \Ker(\Gr^W_s(J))$ for all $s \geq k$, which proves Lemma \ref{lem:combinatorial perverse}.
 The diagram (\ref{eq:diagram cubical}) can be deduced from the diagram of the $E_1$-page of the associated spectral sequences.
 To write down the spectral sequence, we borrow some notations from Example \ref{ex:mhc U}.
-For a simplicial variety $Y:={Y_{[\bullet]}}$, we denote the pair of simplicial varieties $(X_{Y,[\bullet]}, D_{Y,[\bullet]})$, a good compactification of $Y$ in the sense that each pair $(X_{Y,[n]}, D_{Y,[n]})$ is a good compactification of $Y_{[n]}$.
+For a simplicial variety $Y:={Y_{[\bullet]}}$, we take a good compactification of $Y$, that is a pair of simplicial varieties $(X_{Y,[\bullet]}, D_{Y,[\bullet]})$ such that each pair $(X_{Y,[n]}, D_{Y,[n]})$ is a good compactification of $Y_{[n]}$.
 Since $D_{Y,[n]}$ is the simple normal crossing divisor in $X_{Y,[n]}$, we denote the disjoint union of $m$-th intersections of irreducible components of $D_{Y, [n]}$ by $D_{Y,[n]}^m$.
 Then the $E_1$-page of the spectral sequence for the weight filtration on $H^*(Y)$ is given by

 where the differential $d_1$ is given by the sum of the Gysin maps $G$ and the alternating sum of the face maps:

 Note that the spectral sequence converges at the $E_2$-page and we have